tristramjones/bucket-list-frontend/README.md

 - Dynamic map center that changes based on user search
 - Filter buttons to render some of all of the markers on the map

+## Setup
+Clone down this repository as well as the [BucketList backend](https://github.com/tristramjones/bucket-lister-backend).
+Visit the backend repo and follow the setup instructions. *Do not proceed until you've done so.* Now that you have your backend server running, you will need node and npm installed globally on your machine for the client.
+Then run `npm i && npm start` from the main client directory.
+Select "Yes" when prompted to run the client on a different port.

 ## Contribute
 Thanks for your interest in contributing to BucketList!